Shipstr/full-stack-code-challenge/README.md

 *We expect this exercise to take 2-4 hours at the most.* If you ran out of time, please comment on what remains to be done in the README.

-# Back-end Portion

-Please utilize the Rails app to store, look up and update rates from shipping service providers.
 The app has the following models:

 #### Provider Model